What Is A Habitual Traffic Violator?

 Choose A Proven Advocate With Unparalleled Experience

-The legal team at DeVries + Kelly is one of Indiana’s leading authorities on traffic law.
+The legal team at DeVries Law Office is one of Indiana’s leading authorities on traffic law.
 Founding attorney Scott A. DeVries mastered the nuances of this highly technical field over the course of nearly two decades.

 Before starting his own practice, Mr. DeVries served as a deputy prosecutor, appointed judge and in-house legal counsel for the Indiana Bureau of Motor Vehicles — the agency responsible for handling driving records and suspensions.
 He also participated in a legislative committee to rewrite the state’s traffic laws.